This is a guest post by Akshita Puram, Product Marketing Manager at SmartBear

 When I logged in using the name “JaneDoe” and password “SmartBear”

-Then I should see the new search result '
+Then I should see the new search result '' in the list of movies

 The Formulation step allows teams to catch bugs and feature mistakes in the requirements phase, before any code or tests are written – this can significantly increase quality and reduce the need for costly, late-stage re-work.
 This brings us to the third and final step, which is Automation – where teams can leverage popular frameworks such as Cucumber, SpecFlow, JBehave, etc, to automate the scenarios documented in the second step, and transform those scenarios into test cases using a testing tool.